 SPAN 211 Intermediate Grammar and Composition.
 Comprehensive review and synthesis of Spanish grammar.
-Designed to provide students with extensive writing practice in order to prepare them for more effective participation in advanced courses, and to enable them to improve their ability to use and manipulate the language with a higher degree of accuracy, flexibility and assurance.
-Co-registration with SPAN 212 strongly recommended.
+Designed to provide students with extensive writing practice in order to prepare them for more effective participation in advanced courses, and to enable them to improve their ability to use and manipulate the language with a higher degree of accuracy, flexibility, and assurance.
+Coregistration with SPAN 212 strongly recommended.
 Prerequisite: SPAN 202 or placement.
 3 semester credit hours.
 Writing Intensive Course.
-Typically offered: Fall and Spring Terms.
+Typically offered: Fall and Spring.

 SPAN 212 Intermediate Oral Communications.
-Emphasis on oral proficiency, syntax and grammar, as well as helping students to develop their ability to respond to the cultural challenges that face someone living in an Hispanic culture.
-Co-registration with Span 211 is strongly recommended.
+Emphasis on oral proficiency, syntax, and grammar, as well as enabling students to develop their ability to respond to the cultural challenges that faces someone living in Hispanic culture.
+Coregistration with SPAN 211 is strongly recommended.
 Prerequisite: SPAN 202 or placement.
+Important note: Native or heritage speakers of Spanish may not be required to take SPAN 212.
+These students should seek a waiver of the SPAN 212 requirement from the Chair of the Department of Languages and Literature.
+Any student receiving a waiver of the SPAN 212 requirement must then take an alternative course about the SPAN 212 level in order to earn at least 36 credit hours in Spanish for the major or 21 credit hours in Spanish for the minor.
 3 semester credit hours.
-Typically offered: Fall and Spring Terms.
+Typically offered: Fall and Spring.
 Department Consent Required.

 SPAN 213 Business Spanish I. Survey of the fundamental vocabulary and concepts of commercial language in Spanish.
 Designed to help students improve their oral and written proficiency and cultural sensitivity while developing a vocabulary for business functions.
-Prerequisite: SPAN 211 and SPAN 212 or department consent.
+Prerequisite: SPAN 211and SPAN 212 or department consent.
 3 semester credit hours.
 Typically offered: Periodically.